sergei-mironov/litrepl/README.md

   --sh-interpreter EXE        Shell interpreter command line or `auto`.
                               Defaults to the LITREPL_SH_INTERPRETER
                               environment variable if set, otherwise "auto".
-  --timeout F[,F]             Timeouts for initial evaluation and for pending
-                              checks, in seconds.
-If the latter is omitted, it is considered to be equal to the former one.
-  --propagate-sigint          If set, litrepl will catch and resend SIGINT
-                              signals to the running interpreter.
-Otherwise it will just terminate itself leaving the
-                              interpreter as-is.
-  -d INT, --debug INT         Enable (a lot of) debug messages.
-  --verbose                   Be more verbose (used in status).
   --python-auxdir DIR         This directory stores Python interpreter pipes.
                               It defaults to LITREPL_PYTHON_AUXDIR if set;
                               otherwise, it's created in the system's